Battlefield of Things 2: Drones Hackathon

 Desirability.
 Viability.
 Feasibility.
 Creativity.
 Elegance.
 See above!

-This is up to you!
-The event isn’t about competition, but about collaboration.
-Outstanding projects may be further supported by Belgian Defence or industry partners, depending on feasibility and interest.
+This was up to the participants.
+The event was not about competition, but about collaboration.
+Outstanding projects might be further supported by Belgian Defence or industry partners, depending on feasibility and interest.

 Still have questions?